William I of Württemberg: Politics

 Diplomatic relations between Württemberg and Prussia and Austria were also limited at this time.
 From 1836 William tried to better relations with Prussia.
 In September 1836 Prince William, later German Emperor, visited Stuttgart.
 1838 saw a return visit by King William to Berlin, where he and cousin, the Tsar Nicholas I met.
 From this point, a Prussian envoy in Württemberg was established.
-At various times Wilhelm was interested in forming a "Third Germany" of smaller states outside the control of Vienna and Berlin, but this never took form.
+At various times William was interested in forming a "Third Germany" of smaller states outside the control of Vienna and Berlin, but this never took form.

 One area of co-operation with Prussia was the Zollverein customs union.
-Wilhelm signed a Bavaria–Württemberg Customs Union (BWCU) in 1828, with mixed results.
-In 1828-34 the BWCU signed commercial agreements and then became full members of the German Customs Union.
+William signed a Bavaria–Württemberg Customs Union (BWCU) in 1828, with mixed results.
+In 1828–34 the BWCU signed commercial agreements and then became full members of the German Customs Union.
 Seen now as a precursor of German unity under Prussia in 1871, at the time it was hoped that stronger local economies would preserve the independence of the smaller states such as Württemberg.

 The 1830s were characterised by an economic boom in Württemberg.
 Agriculture, trade and crafts flourished and debt and taxes were down.
 Shipping on the Neckar via the Wilhelmskanal had become possible in 1821, and the road network was expanded.
 Plans were produced for the construction of the first railways.
 William was very interested in the emerging industrialisation and visited, in 1837, the United Kingdom, the birthplace of the Industrial Revolution.
 For his Silver Jubilee in 1841, the kingdom was in excellent financial shape.
 On 27 September 1841 William celebrated his 60th birthday.
 On 28 September, a procession took place in Stuttgart with 10,390 participants, including 640 riders and 23 horses and wagons with teams of oxen from the entire kingdom.
 200,000 spectators had come to the capital, which had 40,000 inhabitants.
 On the Schlossplatz a solid wooden column was built, which was replaced two years later by the central stone "Jubiläumssäule" (Jubilee Pillar).
 The whole town was decorated, fireworks were set off in the evening and bonfires were made all around the country.
 William was celebrated by patriotic poems and songs in the newspapers.
 The celebrations and participation around the country expressed how the country had become unified and connected under William's reign.